TheKiwiGivi/budget_and_savings/README.md

 8. Security, authentication

 # Scope
 I started working on saving goals, but ran out of time as I'm leaving the country for a week.
-In terms of programming capabilities, adding such functionality is fairly similar to what has already been made.

-I chose not to include security as part of the scope.

 I focused heavily on making a good foundation for an app, not focusing on adding features.
 I feel the setup has made it easy to expand with more functionality.

+I chose not to include security as part of the scope.

 I did not use the currency value